 Make Naps a Priority During Daytime

-If we put them to bed while their body is naturally telling them that it’s ready for sleep a couple of great things happen – first it’s easier to get them to sleep (no more bouncing, rocking or driving around trying to quiet them) and second, they get that healthy, restorative sleep which will make them better rested and happier.
+If we put them to bed while their body is naturally telling them that it’s ready for sleep, a couple of great things happen.
+First, it’s easier to get them to sleep (no more bouncing, rocking, or driving around trying to quiet them) and second, they get that healthy, restorative sleep that will make them better rested and happier.